 She has taken part in several podcasts and public talks, including for BBC History Weekend and Heritage Open Days.
 She has written for BBC History Revealed and History Extra on medieval queenship, and is keen to continue sharing her research with the public.
 She is a regular columnist for the Medieval World: Culture and Conflict magazine.

-Gabrielle is currently working as the Chair and Public Engagement Officer for the Institute of Historical Research’s London Society for Medieval Studies, and developing projects with the University of Winchester’s Centre for Medieval and Renaissance Research around outreach.
+Gabrielle was previously Chair for the Institute of Historical Research’s London Society for Medieval Studies seminar, and developed projects with the University of Winchester’s Centre for Medieval and Renaissance Research around outreach.

 Podcasts